2026 Minnesota in Winter, A Wonderland of Owls and Other Raptors

 A few mornings may have predawn drives of up to an hour for our first birding areas so that we will set our alarms accordingly.

 Our travel will be in a van or SUV with window seats for everyone!
-This insures there are no problems with space or comfortable riding for the duration of the tour.
+This ensures that there are no problems with space or discomfort during the ride for the duration of the tour.

 The roads we travel vary significantly in condition.
 From paved and 'highway-like' to dirt/rocky tracks through the northern boreal forest, that will seem more like bumps atop bumps when traveling in remote inland locations.
 Thankfully, these latter drives are not long and shouldn't pose a problem—to our vehicles or spines!
 Access roads to some forest areas can change significantly from month to month and year to year, depending upon logging activity, but we'll be prepared for almost anything.